octocat/git-consortium/product-backlog.md

 * As a site member, I can subscribe to an RSS feed of news (and events?
 Or are they separate?).
 * As a site editor, I can assign priority numbers to news items.
 Items are displayed on the front page based on priority.

-###  Events
+###  Courses and Events

-* As a site administrator, I can set the listing fee per Event.
+* As a site administrator, I can set the listing fee per Other Course or Event.
-* As a site administrator, I can create an Event that is not charged a listing fee.
+* As a site administrator, I can create an Other Course (?) or Event that is not charged a listing fee.
 This is so that the Git Consortium doesn't charge itself for Git Summits that it puts on.
-* As a site admin, I can delete any event.
+* As a site admin, I can delete any course or event.
-* As a site editor, I can update any event.
+* As a site editor, I can update any course or event.
 * As a site visitor, I have an advanced search option that lets me fill in a form of search criteria
   * country
   * state
+  * trainer name
   * date range
   * word in description
-* As a site visitor, I can subscribe to an RSS feed of upcoming events.
+* As a site visitor, I can subscribe to an RSS feed of upcoming courses and events.
 * As a site visitor, I can see a list of all upcoming "Events."
   * Events are things such as the Git Summit, conferences, free seminars, etc.
+* As a site visitor, I can see a list of all upcoming "Certification Courses."
+I can page through them if there are a lot.
+* As a site visitor, I can see a list of all upcoming "Other Courses" (non-certification courses).
+I can page through them if necessary.
+* As a trainer, I can create a new course or event.
+This includes the following information:
+  * name
+    * For a certification course the name of the class is a dropdown list
+    * for others, it is free text.
+  * description (HTML)
+  * trainer names (multiple selection from a list)
+  * start date
+  * end date
+  * venue name (HTML) and address
+  * contact name
+  * contact phone
+  * contact email
+  * a link for more information
+  * a link to register
+* As a trainer, when I create an Other Course or Event, I am charged a listing fee for that activity.
+  * Note: We'll need this to tie into credit card processing.
+* As a trainer, I can update one of my existing courses or events.
+* As a trainer, I can delete one of my courses or events.
+* As a trainer, I can copy one of my courses or events so that I can create a new one.
+When copying it I am asked for the date(s) of the new course or event.
+* As a trainer, admin, or editor, I can turn a course into an event or an event into a course (in case it was entered in the wrong category).
+  * Note: making something a Certification Course will probably require selecting the name of the course from the pre-approved list.
+* As a site visitor, when I'm viewing a course I can click on the trainer's name and be taken to the trainer's profile.

 ### FAQs